freqtrade/freqtrade/docs/strategy-customization.md

         dataframe['best_ask'] = ob['asks'][0][0]
 ```

 !!!
-Warning
+Warning "Warning about backtesting"
-    The order book is not part of the historic data which means backtesting and hyperopt will not work correctly if this method is used.
+    The order book is not part of the historic data which means backtesting and hyperopt will not work correctly if this method is used, as the method will return uptodate values.

 ### *ticker(pair)*